Democratic Health Communications during COVID-19: A RAPID Response

 Authors: Heidi Tworek, Ian Beacock, and Eseohe Ojo

 Scroll down or follow these links for more information on the report in the media & the report’s authors and researchers.
+Click here to read the executive summary in French.

 This report recommends how to put health communications at the heart of democracies’ response to Covid-19.
 Communications are an effective non-pharmaceutical intervention (NPI) for Covid-19; other NPIs include travel restrictions, physical distancing, or personal protective equipment—each of which, in turn, requires clear, rapid communications.
 More effective communications could save lives.